INTRODUCTION

 Responsibilities

-The HR Director has responsibility for ensuring that all the Company’s policies and procedures are up to date and properly meet the requirements that the policy is designed for.
-Such reviews are conducted annually as a minimum.
+The HR Director is responsible for ensuring that all Company policies and procedures remain up to date and continue to meet their intended purpose, including compliance with the Modern Slavery Act 2015.
+These reviews are conducted at least annually.

-The Senior Leadership Team review the Company’s approach to human rights and modern slavery annually to ensure that no changes have taken place that may have impacted upon its initial risk assessment.
+The Senior Leadership Team undertakes an annual review of the Company’s approach to human rights and modern slavery to ensure that no changes within the business or its supply chain have altered the Company’s initial risk assessment.

 Risk Assessment

-The Senior Leadership Team carries out an annual risk assessment of the Company’s activities.
-The assessment conducted for this financial year (2024/2025) has concluded that the Company does not have any areas subject to high risk within the definition of the Act.
-The Company believes that its risk assessment and this statement are proportionate to the identified risks to modern slavery as described within the Act.
+The Senior Leadership Team carries out an annual risk assessment of the Company’s activities and supply chain.
+The assessment completed for the 2025/26 financial year concluded that the Company does not have any areas considered high risk within the definition of the Modern Slavery Act 2015.
+The Company considers both its risk assessment and this statement to be proportionate to the level of modern slavery risk identified.

 Due Diligence

-Given the Company’s business operations and that it has assessed itself as low risk, the Company believes that its existing commercial due diligence practices are sufficient to ensure continual compliance to the requirements of the Act.
+Given the nature of the Company’s operations and its assessment of a low overall risk of modern slavery, the Company considers its existing commercial due diligence practices to be sufficient in ensuring ongoing compliance with the requirements of the Modern Slavery Act 2015.

 Policies & Procedures

-The Company has a number of relevant policies that supports its efforts to ensure compliance with the Act:
+The Company has a number of relevant policies & procedures that support its efforts to ensure compliance with the Act:

 - Whistleblowing policy.
-The Company encourages all its teammates, customers, and other business partners to report any concerns related to its direct activities, or its supply chain.
-This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
-The Company’s whistleblowing procedure is designed to make it easy for teammates to make disclosures, without fear of retaliation, by using the Company’s anonymous hotline.
-The hotline is well publicised to teammates through the Company’s Teammate Handbook, notice board posters and flyers.
+The Company encourages all teammates, customers, and business partners to report any concerns relating to its direct activities or its supply chain, including situations that may indicate an increased risk of slavery or human trafficking The Company’s whistleblowing procedure is designed to make it easy for teammates to make confidential disclosures, without fear of retaliation, by using the Company’s anonymous hotline.
+The hotline is well publicised to teammates through the Company’s Teammate Handbook, noticeboard posters and flyers.

 - Pay & Benefits.
 The Company is committed to ensuring all teammates receive pay and benefits that meet national standards.
 The Company prides itself on being an accredited Real Living Wage employer and reviews salaries regularly, at least once a year.
 All teammates have ready access to information on their pay and benefits.
 The Company is committed to equal pay and benefits for men and women for work of equal value.